 Silver Age / Earth-One

 While imprisoned, Faora would find herself plotting ways of getting her hands on other male Kryptonians including The Man of Steel himself Superman.
-After escaping The Phantom Zone, Faora would go after Superman and in they're first encounter in battle she force him to flee.
+After escaping The Phantom Zone, Faora would go after Superman and in their first encounter in battle, she forces him to flee.

 Modern Age / Pocket Universe

 After the Crisis on Infinite Earths, Faora appearing in a pocket universe created by the Cosmic Entity known as the Time Trapper.
 Within the pocket universe, Faora was known as Zaora and she was accompanied by fellow Kryptonians General Zod and Quex-Ul.
 These three would trick the Lex Luthor of that pocket universe into releasing them out of the Phantom Zone.

 Faora was a member of Krypton's military forces who despised Krypton's ideals of peace and science and desired a return to the old days, when Krypton was a brutal militaristic empire.
 In time, she met Dru-Zod, a colonel who shared the same dream.
 In time, Zod gathered a group of like-minded supporters, but he became especially interested in Faora because of her bloodlust.
 Faora became complicit in Zod's engineering of a false flag operation, which triggered a war with the alien Char.
 Jor-El, an old friend of Zod's, discovered the deception and turned Zod over to the authorities.
 This resulted in the sentencing of Zod and his followers, Faora among them, to the Phantom Zone.
 But being trapped in the Zone would not mean the end of Zod's villainy or Faora's devotion to him.